 After you hit the entrance gate be sure to stop by at the Visitor Contact Station.
 Here you can pay your entry fee ($25 per car), purchase souvenirs, and gain expert advice into the park.
 Place your receipt on your dashboard and continue to drive to one of the parking lots.
 The main Chaparral parking lot can fill up quickly, but ample overflow parking is available just a convenient turn away.

-3. Caves, Spires & Trails, Oh my!
+3. Caves, Spires & Trails, Oh My!

 Pinnacles National Park boasts more than 30 miles of trails ranging from flat grasslands to steep rocky inclines.
 Several trailheads begin at the parking areas from the west gate including the Balconies Cave Loop through dark talus passages and the High Peaks Trails for up-close views of the rocky spires the Pinnacles is most known for.
 Find more information on hiking trails in the west Pinnacles area.